AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

   - In the same message, request the different data storage locations, e.g. scratch, project, archive.
 Quotas can always be increased later.

-- Think about how you'll manage data.
-It's always easy to just start working, but it can be worth getting all project members on the same page about where data will be stored and what you want to happen to it in the end.
-Having a very short thing written will also help a lot to get newcomers started.
-The :doc:`"practical DMP" section here <../data/plans>` can help a lot - try filling out that A4 page to consider the big sections.